 In my Everything You Need To Know About Domain Names And How They Work tutorial, I talked about how critically important your business's domain name is, and how we want to always use a dedicated domain name registrar to register and manage our domain names.

 In this tutorial, I'll walk you step-by-step through the process of registering a domain name for your business.
-To do this we'll use NameCheap, one of the best domain name registrars available.
+To do this we'll use NameCheap, the domain name registrar I use and trust myself.

 If you'd prefer, I've embedded a video below that takes you through the domain name registration process.
 But you might want to scan through the full article as it contains more detail than the video.
 Either way, let's get to it!